TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-02-Coding-Period-Week-3.md

     model size: 4x reduction <br>
     MSE: slightly better (0.0001 reduction) <br>
     Inference time: ~1.7x reduction
+    * This strategy required access to a subset of training data.
 * We also found that integer quantization is not suitable for our model, because we perform a regression task.
 The precision loss due to quantization severly increase our MSE, making its use impossible.
+* From the original model (in tensorflow format), we achieved - <br>
+    model size: 10x reduction <br>
+    MSE: slightly better (0.0001 reduction) <br>
+    Inference time: ~7.7x reduction
+* The most faster and economical choice would be use **Dynamic range quantization** because it doesn't need any dataset or time to train.

 ### Experimental setup
 For using the complete dataset, I need a more powerful machine.
 I used a Nvidia V100 GPU with 32GB memory.
 The batch size was 1024.
 All subsets of new datasets are used for experiment.

+All the optimized models are publicly available in the [google drive](https://drive.google.com/drive/folders/1j2nnmfvRdQF5Ypfv1p3QF2p2dpNbXzkt?usp=sharing).

 ## References